 Our first remanufacturing plant began production in Bettendorf, Iowa, in 1973.
-Our reman brand offers a broad portfolio of replacement parts, available from your Cat dealer, provide same-as-when-new performance and durability at a price that is an average of 40% less than an equivalent new part.
+Our reman brand offers a broad portfolio of replacement parts, available from your Cat dealer, providing same-as-when-new performance and durability at a lower price than an equivalent new part.

 1981 | Cat Financial

-In 1981 Caterpillar formed the Caterpillar Leasing Company subsidiary and it 1983 it was renamed to Caterpillar Financial Services Corporation (Cat Financial).
+In 1981 Caterpillar formed the Caterpillar Leasing Company subsidiary, and in 1983, it was renamed to Caterpillar Financial Services Corporation (Cat Financial).
 Cat Financial provides retail and wholesale financing solutions and extended protection products to Cat customers and dealers for the complete line of Cat machinery and engines, Solar® gas turbines, other related equipment and marine vessels.

 1981 | Solar Turbines

 Solar Turbines was founded in 1927 as the Prudden-San Diego Airplane Company.
-Convinced that the gas turbine was the prime mover of the future, the company invested heavily in the development of small turbines.
-The company was purchased by the International Harvester Company in early 1960, and Caterpillar acquired Solar Turbines International in 1981.
-Today, Solar designs and manufactures industrial gas turbines for onshore and offshore electrical power generation, marine propulsion, and for the production, processing, and transportation of natural gas and oil.
+Convinced that the gas turbine was the prime mover of the future, the company invested heavily in developing small turbines.
+The International Harvester Company purchased the company in early 1960, and Caterpillar acquired Solar Turbines International in 1981.
+Today, Solar designs and manufactures industrial gas turbines for onshore and offshore electrical power generation, marine propulsion, and the production, processing, and transportation of natural gas and oil.

 1984 | Hindustan

-It was announced that Hindustan Motors Ltd. of Calcutta, India would begin licensing the manufacture of certain models of Caterpillar construction equipment including track-type tractors, wheel loaders, and off-highway trucks.
-For over 30 years, Hindustan has provided of affordable, high-quality, ready-to-run small wheel loader products and components that are reliable, easy to use and maintain, and backed by responsive support to our India market.
+In 1984, it was announced that Hindustan Motors Ltd. of Calcutta, India, would begin licensing the manufacture of specific Caterpillar construction equipment models, including track-type tractors, wheel loaders, and off-highway trucks.
+For over 30 years, Hindustan has provided affordable, high-quality, ready-to-run small wheel loader products and components that are reliable, easy to use and maintain, and backed by responsive support to our India market.

 1992 | Olympian

-Our Olympian brand offer prime power or standby gas and diesel fueled generator set and aftermarket parts.
+Our Olympian brand offers prime power or standby gas and diesel-fueled generator set and aftermarket parts.

 1993 | Anchor